Togedo/job-manager/README.md

 # Job Manager

 A MongoDB-based job manager.
 Multi-producer and multi-consumer, with MongoDB as a single source of truth.
 Atomic updates guarantee each job is executed by at most one worker.
-An arbitraty amount of workers may be connected and execute jobs in parallel.
+An arbitraty amount of workers, typically running on separate threads and/or in separate processes, may be connected and execute jobs in parallel.

 # Installation